foundersandcoders/xhr-workshop/README.md

 ### 3. Bonus

- - style your website (follow BEM convenction)
+ - Style your website (follow BEM convenction)

- - is there a way to return more/less than 25 gifs?
-If so try to implement it!
+ - Is there a way to return more/less than 25 GIFs?
+If so, try to implement it!

 ### HTTP Verbs